juliend2/vcard-parser/README.md

 2. Export a vCard by going to File > Export > Export vCard...
 3. place this "vCards.vcf" file in the same directory as parse.rb
 4. run `ruby parse.rb`
+5. look into the newly created 'contacts' directory that should contain all your contacts as markdown files

 Limitations